Qian Zhongshu

-Qian Zhongshu (November 21, 1910 – December 19, 1998), also transliterated as Ch'ien Chung-shu or Dzien Tsoong-su, was a Chinese literary scholar and writer.
-He was known for his satirical novel Fortress Besieged; his erudite, rarefied nonfiction, distinguished by extensive, polyglot references to Chinese and Western history and literature; and his role in translating Mao Zedong’s writings into English.
+Qian Zhongshu (November 21, 1910 – December 19, 1998), also romanized as Ch'ien Chung-shu or Dzien Tsoong-su, was a Chinese literary scholar and writer.
+He was known for his satirical novel Fortress Besieged; his rarefied, polyglot nonfiction; and his role in translating Mao Zedong’s writings into English.

 Life

 Most of what is known about Qian's early life relies on an essay written by his wife Yang Jiang.
 Born in Wuxi, Qian Zhongshu was the son of Qian Jibo (錢基博), a conservative Confucian scholar, landed gentry, and Chinese language professor at Tsinghua, St. John's University, and National Central University (Nanking), respectively.
 By family tradition, Qian Zhongshu grew up under the care of his eldest uncle, who did not have a son.
 Qian was initially named Yangxian (仰先; "respect the ancients"), with the courtesy name Zheliang (哲良; "sagacious and upright").
 However, when he was one year old, in accordance with a tradition of zhuazhou, practiced in many parts of China, he was given a few objects laid out in front of him for his "grabbing"; he grabbed a book.
 His uncle thusly renamed him Zhongshu, literally "fond of books," while Yangxian became his intimate name.
 Qian was a rather talkative child.
 His father later changed his courtesy name to Mocun (默存, "to keep silent"), in the hope that he would talk less.

 Both Qian's name and courtesy name forecasted his future life.
 While he remained talkative when talking about literature with friends, he kept silent most of the time on politics and social activities.
 Qian was indeed very fond of books.
 When he was young, his uncle often brought him along to teahouses during the day.
 There, Qian was left alone to read storybooks on folklore and historical events, which he would repeat to his cousins upon returning home.

 At the age of 6, Qian went to Qinshi primary school and stayed home for less than half a year due to illness.
 At the age of 7, Qian studied in a private school of a relative's family.
 Due to inconvenience, he quit school a year later and was taught by his uncle.
 When Qian was 11, he entered the first grade at Donglin Elementary School, and his uncle died this year.
 He continued living with his widowed aunt, even though their living conditions drastically worsened as her family's fortunes dwindled.
 Under the strict tutelage of his father, Qian mastered classical Chinese.
-At the age of 14, Qian left home to attend Taowu middle school, an English-language missionary school in Suzhou, after being scolded by his father, he studied hard and improved his writing level.
-In 1927, Qian was admitted to Furen Middle School, an English-language Missionary School in Wuxi, where he manifested his talent in language.
+At the age of 14, Qian left home to attend Taowu Middle School, an English-language missionary school in Suzhou.
+In 1927, Qian was admitted to Furen Middle School, an English-language missionary school in Wuxi.
 At the age of 20, Qian's aunt died.